Home » Blog » Shenandoah Film Production Student Completes Wildlife Reserve Internship In Zimbabwe

 “I learned so much from my internship.
 Not only did I learn how to edit and record the wildlife, I learned how to adapt to new environments.
 You can’t direct wildlife, so having to know where to be and catch the moment at the perfect time took a lot of patience,” Elganainy said.
 “There were many shots that I missed, but so many others that were special.
 Hearing the stories and experiences from the other volunteers was amazing as well.
 There were so many lessons and techniques I learned that you just can’t learn from a textbook or a video.
 It’s information you have to learn from trial and error, or just having fun with your camera settings.”

 Elganainy found Antelope Park through her older sister, who was visiting the park at the time.
-After reaching out to Antelope Park, and after a quick interview, she was invited out for their internship.
+After reaching out to Antelope Park, and after a quick interview, she was invited out for the internship, which was funded by Shenandoah University’s Honors Program.
 During her time with Antelope Park, she participated in and documented various community projects with the local school and orphanage systems, and immersed herself in the local culture alongside several other international volunteers.
 Elganainy’s materials will be used by the conservation program to familiarize new volunteers with the park and its mission, and she is currently working on a longer documentary about the experience.

 “Jennah has proven herself to be an excellent documentarian and cinematographer,” said Anthony Brunner, M.F.A., assistant professor and program coordinator for film production.
 “She really understands the impact this artform can have.
 I was blown away by her footage from this internship, and can’t wait to see what she makes next.”